Habib Bourguiba: Higher education in Paris

 During the summer of 1926, Bourguiba returned to Monastir but did not show any interest in political issues in his country.
 His father died in September and he received a telegram from Mathilde, announcing that she was pregnant.
-This situation and the parenting responsibility that lay ahead, worried him.
+This situation and the parenting responsibility that lay ahead worried him.
 Thus, he decided to raise the child, despite his friend's advice to abandon the baby and break up with Mathilde.
 This pregnancy reassured him as he thought he was sterile.
-But the relationship of the couple worsened to a point that Bourguiba left the house to sleep at his friends' place, back at the campus.
+But the relationship of the couple worsened to a point that Bourguiba left the house to sleep at his friends' place, back on the campus.
 On 9 April 1927, Mathilde gave birth to a boy, whom they named Jean Habib.
 They moved into another apartment in Bagneux, in the Parisian suburbs.
 Bourguiba, sick at the time, had to prepare for his final exams, which he sat for a month after the birth of his son.
 He obtained respectively a bachelor's degree in law and the higher degree of political studies from the Paris Institute of Political Studies.